Spinal Cord Injuriescolor-overlay

 Spinal Cord Injuries Caused By Medical Malpractice or Professional Negligence

 Spinal Cord injuries can occur in a medical malpractice context.
-One of Brain & Injury Law’s significant settlements occurred when a young man was taken to hospital after a significant trauma caused damage to his arm.
+One of Parsons Corrin LLP’s significant settlements occurred when a young man was taken to hospital after a significant trauma caused damage to his arm.
 The hospital took initial spinal cord precautions but ‘missed’ the spinal fractures.
 When the precautions were lifted and he was moved, permanent damage occurred.

 Another relatively common “medical malpractice” spinal cord injury is Cauda Equina Syndrome (CAS).
 Cauda equina syndrome is a rare but serious condition that requires immediate medical attention.
 If cauda equina syndrome is not treated quickly, it can result in long term physical and neurological problems.

-If you’ve sustained a spinal cord injury as a result of a medical malpractice or professional negligence you can learn your rights by booking a free consultation with a personal injury lawyer at Collette Parsons Corrin: 604-662-7777.
+If you’ve sustained a spinal cord injury as a result of a medical malpractice or professional negligence you can learn your rights by booking a free consultation with a personal injury lawyer at Collette Parsons Corrin LLP: 604-662-7777.

 Our seasoned personal injury lawyers can help you form a robust case, hold the negligent party responsible, and secure a settlement that lets you move on with your life.